VinoStudio/auth_service/README.md

 ```

 AsyncKafkaProducer produce message to Kafka topic.
 It is a part of application layer event sourcing logic
-witch we describe below in detail.
+which we describe below in detail.

 For multiple consumers, project implements `KafkaConsumerManager` class that contains `AsyncMessageConsumer` instances.